Physiotherapy in Women's Health Research Group

 Milestones

-3. Establishment of a coordinated structure of integration and collaboration between the Gynecology and Obstetrics Service (Pelvic Floor Unit) and the Physiotherapy Unit in Women's Health of the UAH for the development of clinical research projects.
+- Consolidation of the collaboration structure between the Gynecology and Obstetrics service and the Women's Health Physiotherapy Unit of the UAH, allowing the development of pelvic health projects.